matchuf/PWF_Gt-Hn-CR_LHCb_open-data/README.md

 Once your conda environment is ready, on Tuesday 10 you will find here the file open-data-project-1.1.tar.gz.
 Download and untar the file, the folder contains several files that you will need to run the main notebook, LHCb_Open_Data_Project_PWF.ipynb.
 Activate your conda environment, open the notebook and you will find there everything you need to start the hackathon challenge!

-In case you are having problems running the notebook from the conda environment, as an alternative you could try to run the notebook LHCb_Open_Data_Project_PWF_withou-root.ipynb in google colab.
+In case you are having problems running the notebook from the conda environment, as an alternative you could try to run the notebook LHCb_Open_Data_Project_PWF_without-root.ipynb in google colab.
 Support material images and links might not load properly, but you could find all the material in the opendata-project-1.1 folder.

 ### Complementary Material